DCSoftware115/Soft-Delete/soft_delete/README.rst

 3. Save the settings.
 The selected models will now have a soft delete feature:
    - Deleting a record will mark it as soft-deleted.
    - A "Recover Deleted" button will appear in the tree view to access deleted records.
-4. Use the wizard to either recover or permanently delete records.
+4. Use the wizard to either recover or permanently delete records

 Support
 -------